Sep 29, 2015

 Two flights per day between Narita and Kansai International.

 Flights from Tokyo (Haneda) to Osaka (Kansai Airport KIX).
-Around nine flights per day.
+Around 10 flights per day.

-High rollers might want to use ANA's 'premium' fares:
+High rollers might want to use ANA's 'premium' fares between Tokyo and Osaka:

 Even with ANA's "Value Fare" the cost of their flights from Tokyo to Osaka is at least double that of flights with the budget airlines.